The Hillbilly Bears: Other appearances

 The Rugg Family appeared in Yogi's Ark Lark and its spin-off series Yogi's Gang.

 The Rugg Family all appeared in Jellystone! with Paw Rugg voiced by Jim Conroy, Ma Rugg voiced by Angelique Perrin, Floral Rugg voiced by Georgie Kidder, and Shag Rugg voiced by Ron Funches.
 The Rugg Family runs a cafe.

+The Hillbilly Bears got their own section in the Kings Island attraction The Enchanted Voyage which operated from 1972-1983.
+Paw Rugg would also be referenced in the ride’s theme song ‘Cartoon Friends’.